mathnet/mathnet-symbolics/docs/content/index.md

 Platform Support and Dependencies
 ---------------------------------

-- .Net 4.0 and Mono: Windows, Linux and Mac.
+- .NETFramework 4.5, .NETFramework 4.6.1 and .NETStandard 2.0

 Package Dependencies: